Minimum Wage in Chile: Rates, Trends & Compliance

 What Is the Minimum Wage in Chile

-Chile's minimum wage is set annually by the government, with periodic adjustments based on inflation and economic conditions.
-As of 2025, the monthly minimum wage for a full-time worker is CLP 529,000, which is approximately USD 550 depending on the exchange rate.
-The minimum wage for minors under 18 and seniors over 65 is CLP 394,622 per month (approximately USD 410).
+Chile’s minimum wage is set by the government and adjusted periodically based on inflation and broader economic conditions.
+As of 2026, the monthly minimum wage for a full-time worker aged 18 to under 65 is CLP 539,000, which is approximately USD 560–575, depending on the exchange rate.
+For workers under 18 or over 65, the monthly minimum wage is CLP 402,082, equivalent to approximately USD 415–430.

 Minimum Wage in Chile Based on Region

-Currently, Chile does not have region-specific minimum wage differences; the same national minimum wage applies across all regions.
+Chile does not have region-specific minimum wage rates.
+The same national minimum wage applies uniformly across all regions, regardless of geographic location or cost-of-living differences.

 Average vs Reasonable vs Typical Minimum Wages

-Reasonable Minimum Wage: A reasonable minimum wage would typically consider the cost of living and economic conditions.
-Based on the cost of living, a reasonable wage could be around CLP 600,000 or more, especially in metropolitan areas like Santiago, where living expenses are higher.
+Reasonable Minimum Wage: A reasonable minimum wage takes into account cost-of-living factors, household needs, and local economic conditions.
+Based on common living cost estimates, a reasonable wage in Chile is often cited at around CLP 600,000 or more, particularly in metropolitan areas such as Santiago, where housing, transport, and daily expenses are higher.

-Typical Minimum Wage: The typical wage aligns closely with the statutory minimum wage, though in certain sectors like retail and hospitality, wages may be slightly higher due to collective bargaining agreements or specific sectoral rules.
+Typical Minimum Wage: In practice, typical wages for minimum-wage roles tend to align closely with the statutory minimum.
+However, in certain sectors – such as retail, hospitality, or unionised industries – actual pay may be slightly higher due to collective bargaining agreements, labour shortages, or sector-specific practices.

 How Does Minimum Wage Apply to Different Workers in Chile?